pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 Inform the password of the SSH key if it asks.

-Reload the page of your repo on Github and you should see your commited files.
+Reload the page of your repo on GitHub and you should see your commited files.

 ## Conclusion

 Even though Git originated on Linux (did you that it was created by Linus Torvalds, the same guy who created Linux?), developers on all system can benefit from it.
-Git is an excellent SCM (source code management) system, widely adopted, and the open-source community on Github is vibrant!
-You can find code for pretty much anything you want, contribute with other developpers and share your own solutions.
+Git is an excellent SCM (source code management) system, widely adopted, and the open-source community on GitHub is vibrant!
+You can find code for pretty much anything you want, contribute with other developers and share your own solutions.

 See you next!